Lockframe/Styler-Themes/README.md

 > [!WARNING]
 > You may need to restart `explorer.exe` to properly apply the 48px-wide taskbar button width style, if you are not using the [Taskbar Height and Icon Size mod](https://windhawk.net/mods/taskbar-icon-size).

+> [!TIP]
+> If you are not using the pre-made [taskview on the right mod](https://github.com/Lockframe/Styler-Themes/blob/main/pre-made-mods/ctaskview-on-the-right.wh.cpp), find the target `Taskbar.ExperienceToggleButton#LaunchListButton[AutomationProperties.AutomationId=TaskViewButton]` and remove it.

 [Light](https://github.com/Lockframe/Styler-Themes/blob/main/taskbar-mods/10X/10X-tb-light.json) [Dark](https://github.com/Lockframe/Styler-Themes/blob/main/taskbar-mods/10X/10X-tb-dark.json)